-The importance of service--of being committed to the welfare of others and the betterment of the world--is a major theme of The Warrior's Heart, a book that will be read and discussed in many classes at NCC in 2013-2014.
-It will also be the topic of Greitens's talk at Nassau on Monday, Nov.
-4, as well as several campus programs scheduled throughout the year.
-The spirit of service will be reflected in The First-Year Experience program's annual Day of Service on Wednesday, April 2, in which the campus community will participate in a variety of campus and community service projects.
+The importance of service--of being committed to the welfare of others and the betterment of the world--has been a major theme of many projects and programs at NCC this year.
+This same spirit of service will be reflected in the First-Year Experience program's annual Day of Service on Wednesday, April 2, in which the campus community will participate in a variety of campus and community service projects.

 Though the school year is moving along, there's still time to catch the spirit and take part in the many activities related to the book and its emphasis on service.
 It's never too late to make a difference.